matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/01_SBP/README.md

 | Tzibaná | North-South/South-North | X |
 |   | East-West/West-East | X |

-Sound-velocity profiles (SVP) measured with the DigibarS are provided in the corresponding excel sheets.
+For every line, sounding and navigation data are provided as *.seg* and *.csv* files, respectively.
+Sound-velocity profiles (SVP) for both lakes were measured with a DigibarS and are provided in the corresponding excel sheets.